meshmakers/octo-tools/readme.md

 This repository contains tools to simplify the development and deployment of OctoMesh.
 It includes a PowerShell profile to simplify the development process and a set of scripts to manage the infrastructure with docker-compose.

 # Getting started
-Have a look to the [docs area](docs/developerGuide/gettingStarted/intro.md) to get started with OctoMesh.
+Have a look to the [docs](http://localhost:3000/docs/developerGuide/gettingStarted/intro) to get started with OctoMesh.

 The complete documentation of OctoMesh is available at https://docs.meshmakers.cloud.